MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 68
 Don't forget to stop sometimes and remind yourself that it's just a job, just a company.
 Make sure your team knows you think that.
-If you believe that people need to be coerced into working this will seem to be a very dangerous belief.
+If you believe that people need to be coerced into working this will seem to be a dangerous statement to make.
 If you see your work as getting out of people's way because they want to do their best work, you're freeing them to choose what is meaningful.

 ---
 ### 69